-The Napa Valley Rosé is a non vintage wine made from a blend of Cabernet Sauvignon and Chardonnay.
-The Cabernet Sauvignon was made as a stand alone wine and aged in barrel for two years and then blended with the Chardonnay.
+The Kelham Vineyards Napa Valley Rosé is a non-vintage wine made from a blend of Cabernet Sauvignon and Chardonnay.
+The Cabernet Sauvignon was made as a standalone wine and aged in barrel for two years and then blended with the Chardonnay.
 This color is interesting – a deep orange salmon hue.
 The bouquet shows aromas of wet cement, muddled strawberries, nectarine and just the tiniest hint of vanilla.
 There is a nice softness on the palate, creamy with some weight.
 This rosé is quite refreshing.
 The finish is rich in flavor, yet clean with notes of raspberry and orange.

-Upon trying the 2003 Oakville Cabernet Sauvignon, the first question we asked is “are you sure this is an 03′”?
-Sure the color has changed to a more brickish red but the aromas, flavors and structure are indicative of a much younger wine.
+Upon trying the 2003 Kelham Vineyards Oakville Cabernet Sauvignon, the first question we asked is “are you sure this is a 03′”?
+Sure, the color has changed to a more brickish red, but the aromas, flavors and structure are indicative of a much younger wine.
 This wine is certainly a testament to the power of Oakville fruit complemented by their wine making style.
-The bouquet is fragrant and inviting with notes of cigar smoke, dusty blackberries and an elegant sweet vanilla note.
+The bouquet is fragrant and inviting with notes of cigar smoke, dusty blackberries and an elegant, sweet vanilla note.
 This is a meaty cab with an inherent juiciness along with flavors of plum, dark cherry and chalky, chewy mouth drying tannins.
 This wine is perfectly paired with the provided Cambozola cheese (also available at your friendly Sunshine Market in St. Helena).

-Kelham makes two ports – a white and a red.
+Kelham makes two port style wines, a white and a red.
 The White Port (made from Sauvignon Blanc) shows golden color in the glass.
 On the bouquet there are sweet notes of honey, floral notes, red apple, banana and a kiss of vanilla.
 This wine sits on the palate like velvet – with a nice balance between a delicate mouth feel and a richness of flavor.
-A slight coarseness of tannin or oak sits on the finish (we are extremely sensitive to this in dessert wines but most people will never notice this).
+A slight coarseness of tannin or oak sits on the finish (we are extremely sensitive to this in dessert wines, but most people will never notice this).
 This is a delicious lighter style port that doesn’t have the over ripeness or viscosity of sometimes similar produced wines.

-Nearly all of their of their wine is sold exclusively on premise or via their wine club.
+Nearly all of their wine is sold exclusively on premise or via one of their wine clubs (white, red, reserve and custom options).
 They have no distribution and no online shopping cart for ordering wine.
 For more information, visit: www.kelhamvineyards.com